k-nrd/odin-faudio/README.md

     -extra-linker-flags:"-L/path/to/vendor/FAudio/build -Wl,-rpath,/path/to/vendor/FAudio/build"
 ```

-I'm sure you can do something similar in Windows, but I don't know how to do it _shrug_.
+I'm sure you can do something similar in Windows, but I don't know how to do it 🤷‍♂️.

 ## 🤝 Contributing